-For this walkthrough, the attack box is a fresh Kali installation off of the 2021.4A ISO.
-This is the first of the walkthroughs I’m publishing so I’m going to include an initial Kali setup including troubleshooting common issues with the aforementioned ISO.
+For this walkthrough, the attack box is a fresh Kali installation from the 2021.4A ISO.
+This is the first of the walkthroughs I'm publishing, so I will include an initial Kali setup, including troubleshooting common issues with the aforementioned ISO.

 First, we update our VM:

 The following packages have unmet dependencies:

 libwacom9: Depends: libwacom-common (= 2.2.0-1) but 1.12-1 is to be installed